 How to Open a Bank Account in Thailand

-If you live on the island for a long time or plan to start a business in Thailand, sooner or later the question of financial comfort will come up.
+If you live in Phuket for an extended period or plan to start a business in Thailand, sooner or later the question of financial comfort will arise.
 To avoid fees for using a foreign bank card, a smart solution is to open an account in a Thai bank.
 First, it’s convenient, and second, it allows you to feel like part of local life – with all the associated benefits.

 Who Can Open an Account